 position property to

 absolute to place an element relative to its parent position rectangle.
-In this case, it does not affect the layout of its siblings or parent.
+This doesn’t affect the layout of its siblings or parent.